 The lungs have a special way to protect themselves.
 Cilia, which look like a coating of very small hairs, line the bronchial tubes.
 The cilia wave back and forth spreading mucus into the throat so that it can be dispelled by the body.
 Mucus cleans out the lungs and rids them of dust, germs and any other unwanted items that may end up in the lungs.

 Diseases & conditions

 The lungs can have a wide range of problems that can stem from genetics, bad habits, an unhealthy diet and viruses.
 "The most common lung related conditions I see are reactive airways or asthma, as well as smoking-related emphysema, in my general practice," Dr. Jack Jacoub, a medical oncologist and director of thoracic oncology at Memorial Care Cancer Institute at Orange Coast Memorial Medical Center in Fountain Valley, California, told Live Science.

 Asthma, also called reactive airway disease before a diagnosis of asthma, is a lung disease where the air passageways in the lungs become inflamed and narrowed, making it hard to breath.
-More than 25 million people in the United States have asthma, according to the National Heart, Lung, and Blood Institute.
+In the United States, more than 25 million people, including 7 million children, have asthma, according to the National Heart, Lung, and Blood Institute.